yan530/simplecalc/README.md

 * Modify the Calculator to work on floating-point numbers.
 (1 point)
 * Modify the main.swift code to accept command-line arguments and if present, don't display a prompt and simply process the parameters passed.
+(1 point)

-(1 point) So, for example, if the user typed "calc 1 + 2", the program would simply print "3".
-If the user typed "calc 1 2 3 4 5 count", the program would print "5".
+The last bit deserves further explanation.
+For example, if the user typed "SimpleCalc 1 + 2" into a Terminal window, the program would print "3".
+If the user typed "SimpleCalc 1 2 3 4 5 count", the program would print "5".
 And so on.

 To run your application from the command-line, go to the Project navigator, select "SimpleCalc" *under the Products node* with the mouse, and copy-to-the-clipboard the "Full Path" text displayed in the "Identity and Type" window to the far right.
 (Or you can click the "arrow" just to the right of that path, but that simply opens a Finder window to that directory; you will want the path on the clipboard so you can use it from a Terminal.)
 Now open a Terminal, and type the full path to run the application from the command-line.
 So on my machine, that looks something like this:

-      /Users/ted/Library/Developer/Xcode/DerivedData/SimpleCalc-aunbkhtoyvtwlqehsvhnekzqnpjx/Build/Products/Debug/SimpleCalc
+  `/Users/ted/Library/Developer/Xcode/DerivedData/SimpleCalc-aunbkhtoyvtwlqehsvhnekzqnpjx/Build/Products/Debug/SimpleCalc`

 How incredibly intuitive, yes (he said, sarcastically)?
 It is possible to change this default directory where XCode puts its builds, but for our purposes, it's not important.